 - 3.26 The Council provides and arranges services that are charged at a flat-rate amount, paid by everyone regardless of their financial means (i.e. not subject to Financial Assessment).
 These charges are subject to annual review based on RPI each year.
-These include (prices applicable April 2024) - i).
-A one off administration charge for deferred payment agreement £1164 excluding valuation fee. - ii) An Initial Set up Fee of £334 inclusive of VAT.
-The set up fee is applicable to non residential care service users and residents who are admitted into residential care who are required to pay the full cost for their care .and have the capacity to manage their finances (i.e self funders)

-- iii) An ongoing weekly management fee £11.85 plus VAT.
-The management fee is applicable to non residential care service users who are required to pay the full cost for their care and have the capacity to manage their finances (i.e self funders) - v) A weekly contribution towards the cost of assistive technology services
+These include (prices applicable April 2025) - i).
+A one off administration charge for deferred payment agreement £1184 excluding valuation fee. - ii) An Initial Set up Fee of £340 plus VAT.
+The set up fee is applicable to non residential care service users and residents who are admitted into residential care who are required to pay the full cost for their care .and have the capacity to manage their finances (i.e self funders) - iii) An ongoing weekly management fee £12.05 plus VAT.
+The management fee is applicable to non residential care service users who are required to pay the full cost for their care and have the capacity to manage their finances (i.e self funders)